+One note is, there may be multiple methods belong to the first group. \tbl{win_mre} and \tbl{win_sa} show the results of learners' win rate in terms of MRE and SA.

 The comparisons in these tables are for intra-row results, where the darker cells indicate the learning methods with higher win rate.
-For example, in the first row of \tbl{win_mre} (except the header row), when predicting the number of commits in next month, DECART has the best MRE performance in 86\% of all 1,628 cases.
+For example, in the first row of \tbl{win_mre} (except the header row), when predicting the number of commits in next month, KNN has the best MRE performance in 44\% of all 1,159 cases, and DECART has the best MRE performance in 81\% of all 1,159 cases.

-As shown in \tbl{win_mre}, in terms of MRE, DECART achieves the best performance with winning rates from $86\%$ to $99\%$ for all predictions (the median win rate is 91\%).
-However, the winning rates of other learners, KNN, LNR, SVR, RFT, and CART, mostly range from $20\%$ to $50\%$ with the exception of openISSUE where other methods have close win rate to DECART since none methods can predict it very well.
-That being said, our proposed method, DECART, outperforms other methods on almost all the predictions out of 1,628 projects by $25\% \sim 65\%$.
+As shown in \tbl{win_mre}, in terms of MRE, ASKL and DECART achieves the best performance with winning rates from $52\%$ to $97\%$ for all predictions (the median win rate is 75\%).
+Meanwhile, the winning rates of other learners, mostly range from $20\%$ to $60\%$.
+For example, FLASH, the hyperparameter-optimized method used in the previous effort estimation study, no longer works the best and its median win rate is only 60\%.

-For SA results, as we see in \tbl{win_sa}, although the median win rate of DECART (72\%) decreased a bit compare to MRE (91\%), it still outperforms all the rest of methods (closest runner-up, CART only gets 44\%).
-Specifically, DECAERT wins from $47\%$ to $88\%$ out of 4 different prediction ways on 1,628 projects.
-However, KNN wins from $10\%$ to $56\%$, LNR wins from $10\%$ to $77\%$, SVR wins from $4\%$ to $43\%$, RFT wins from $12\%$ to $64\%$ and CART wins from $19\%$ to $71\%$, respectively.
-Most of the time, all of the other methods wins rates are less than $50\%$.
-After we take a further look, SVR performs relatively worse, the median win rate is only $14\%$ compared to the median of DECART win rate, $72\%$.
+For SA results, as we see in \tbl{win_sa}, although the median win rate of hyperparameter tuned methods decreased a bit, they still outperform all the untuned methods.
+Specifically, ASKL wins from $57\%$ to $82\%$, and DECAERT wins from $44\%$ to $84\%$ out of 4 different prediction ways on 1,159 projects.
+Compare to KNN wins from $21\%$ to $57\%$, LNR wins from $15\%$ to $48\%$, SVR wins from $19\%$ to $41\%$, RFT wins from $27\%$ to $58\%$, CART wins from $29\%$ to $62\%$, and tuned method RDCART wins from $38\%$ to $62\%$, GSCART wins from $45\%$ to $84\%$ and FLASH wins from $39\%$ to $78\%$, respectively.
+In most cases, the winning rates of the untuned methods are less than $40\%$.
+After we take a further look, SVR and LNR performs relatively worse, the median winning rate is only $25\%$ and $26\%$, respectively.

 Based on the results from our experiments, we conclude that:

 \begin{blockquote}